 The right to be free from compulsion to divulge information which a person could not be compelled to divulge in a court of law.

-The right to be heard in his/her own defense and to present witnesses, testimony, and evidence on all issues involved.
+The right to be heard in their own defense and to present witnesses, testimony, and evidence on all issues involved.

 The right to the assistance of the hearing officer in securing the witnesses and evidence pursuant to Chapter 34.05 RCW.